11 Fitting the weighted outcome model

 <chr> <dbl> <dbl> <dbl> <dbl> <chr>

-We estimate that among days that have extra magic hours, the expected impact of having extra magic hours on the average posted wait time between 9 and 10am is 7 minutes, 95% CI (-0.1, 11.2).
+Now that we have incorporated the uncertainty we introduced estimating the propensity scores, we can say more correctly: we estimate that among days that have Extra Magic Mornings, the expected impact of having Extra Magic Mornings on the average posted wait time between 9 AM and 10 AM is 7.1 minutes, 95% CI (-0.8, 11.4).

 11.3.2 The outcome model sandwich